saeedghsh/arrangement/docs/NOTES.md

 ------------

 [ ] testing unit
-- [v] create test cases for the improved cases, i.e. ray, segment, arc [] use suite() so it runs all tests, even if one fails [] bring all "asserts" from subdivision.py to test.py
+- - [x] create test cases for the improved cases, i.e. ray, segment, arc [] use suite() so it runs all tests, even if one fails [] bring all "asserts" from subdivision.py to test.py

-[v] merging and splitting faces locally.
+- [x] merging and splitting faces locally.

 [ ] should I have used  "geometric_graph"?